Can a brown lawn recover from a bad spray job?

 When a brown lawn results from a lawn spray application, several things are possible.
 Let’s go through what might have caused the trouble before we figure out what can be done with it:

-3. Another factor to evaluate would be your sprayer.
+4. A compromised sprayer would be another factor to evaluate.
 Was the same sprayer used previously for any other chemicals, like Round-Up, bleach, paint thinner, insecticides, anything at all?
 (Even if you are sure you rinsed it out thoroughly, let me know.)

 If you can respond with answers to these, I can be more definite in my answer about what to expect. in addition, it would help to know how long ago did you apply the weed killer, and how soon did the grass react and turn brown?